algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - pop a target A (integer or byte-array), and index B. Pushes the Bth bit of A.
 - LogicSigVersion >= 3

+bit indexing begins with low-order bits in integers.
+Bit 4 is the 1 in int 0x0010.
+Indexing begins in the first bytes of a byte-string (as seen in getbyte and substring).
+Bits 0 through 11 are 1 in byte 0xfff000000000

 ## setbit

 - Opcode: 0x75